Contents

 How Does Copyright Work?

 You can’t protect an idea.
-But, it can be protected once that creative idea is expressed in some material form.
+However, once that creative idea is expressed in some material form, the law automatically protects it.

-This means that once a creative idea is materialised, copyright arises automatically.
+This means that once a creative idea is materialised, copyright arises automatically — and if you’re the creator, that copyright is indisputably yours.

 What does this mean?

-If you have an idea, you may express it in some form.
+If you have an idea, you may express it in any form that records your original work.

-This could include writing it down on paper, creating it on a website, designed as a graphic or translating it into software code.
+This could include writing it down, publishing it on a website, designing it as a graphic, or even converting it into unique software code.

 Do I Need To Register My Copyright?

-Registration is only required in Australia for protections such as a trade mark, design or a patent (we’ve written about the different ways to protect your IP here).
+Registration is only required in Australia for other types of intellectual property protection — for instance, a trade mark, design or a patent.
+We’ve written extensively about the different ways to protect your IP here and you may also want to check out our guidance on registering your trade mark if you’re looking to secure your brand.

 But copyright is different.

-Since it’s automatic, there is no need to register it to become yours.
+Since it’s automatic, there is no need to register it to secure your rights.

-However, there are some website scams that claim to register copyright in Australia, targeting businesses who aren’t aware of this — so be careful!
+However, be aware that some website scams claim to “register” copyright in Australia, targeting businesses that aren’t aware of the automatic system — so always verify sources before paying for any service.

 How Do I Protect My Copyright?

-I’ve listed some examples below, but what you’ll need will depend on your individual circumstances and interests as a business.
+I’ve listed some examples below, but what you’ll need depends on your individual circumstances and business interests.

-If you want to protect your business assets — such as your logo or business name — you may also be interested in applying for a trade mark.
-You can read more about this here.
+If you also want to protect your business assets — such as your logo or business name — you may be interested in applying for a trade mark.
+Our article on trade mark protection provides detailed guidance, and you can also review our resources on registering your trade mark to secure your brand identity.

 How Can A Lawyer Help Me?